 While our legacy companies have a long history operating in the United States, we have a limited operating history as an independent company.
 Following our separation from AECOM, we began a transformation to shift our strategy to meet the nation's growing need for water and other critical infrastructure.
 We believe our competitive strengths, which are discussed below, position us to execute this strategy and capitalize on market opportunities.
 However, our limited operating history as an independent company and historical dependence on AECOM and subject us to a number of risks, such as an inability to obtain necessary bonding and the need to incur additional operating expenses to create or supplement the corporate infrastructure necessary to operating as an independent company.
 We are also involved in ongoing disputes with AECOM, which could adversely impact our business.
-See "- AECOM Sale Transactions" and "Risk Factors - Risks Related to our Projects - We have a limited operating history as an independent company and have been historically dependent on our prior owner, AECOM, "- Risks Related to Our Business and Industry - We are involved in ongoing disputes with our prior owner, AECOM, which could adversely impact our business," "- We may be required to make additional payments to AECOM pursuant to contractual arrangements" and "- If AECOM defaults on its contractual obligations to us or under agreements in which we are a beneficiary, our business could be materially and adversely impacted" for additional information.
+See "- AECOM Sale Transactions" and "Risk Factors - Risks Related to our Projects - We have a limited operating history as an independent on our prior owner, AECOM, "- Risks Related to Our Business and Industry - We are involved in ongoing disputes with our prior owner, AECOM, which could adversely impact our business," "- We may be required to make additional payments to AECOM pursuant to contractual arrangements" and "- If AECOM defaults on its contractual obligations to us or under agreements in which we are a beneficiary, our business could be materially and adversely impacted" for additional information.

 For the six months ended June 30, 2023 and July 1, 2022, we generated revenue of \$319.3 million and \$293.6 million, respectively, and net (loss) income attributable to Shimmick Corporation of \$(19.6) million and \$3.7 million, respectively.
 Adjusted EBITDA, was \$(2.9) million and \$31.9 million for the six months ended June 30, 2023 and July 1, 2022, respectively.
 Adjusted net (loss) attributable to Shimmick Corporation income was \$(12.0) million and \$22.7 million for the six months ended June 30, 2023 and July 1, 2022, respectively.
+Adjusted net (loss) attributable to Shimmick Corporation income was \$(12.0) million and \$22.7 million for the six months ended June 30, 2023 and July 1, 2022, respectively.
 For the years ended December 30, 2022 and December 31, 2021, we generated revenue of \$664.2 million and \$572.7 million, respectively, and net income attributable to Shimmick Corporation of \$3.8 million and \$45.4 million, respectively.
 Adjusted EBITDA was \$47.0 million and \$(193.6) million for the years ended December 30, 2022 and December 31, 2021, respectively.
 Adjusted net income (loss) was \$29.5 million and (\$184.3) million for the years ended December 30, 2022 and December 31, 2021, respectively.
 For reconciliations of Adjusted EBITDA and Adjusted net (loss) income to net income, in each case the most directly comparable GAAP financial measure, see "- Results of Operations" below.

 We operate on a 52-week or 53-week fiscal year ending on the Friday closest to December 31 each year.
 Our fiscal year is divided into four quarters of 13 weeks, each beginning on a Saturday and containing one 5-week period followed by two 4-week periods.
 When a 53-week fiscal year occurs, we report the additional week in the fourth fiscal quarter.
 Accordingly, the six month periods ended June 30, 2023 and July 1, 2022 each consisted of 26 weeks.
-References to fiscal year 2022 are to our 52-week fiscal year ended December 30, 2022 and references to fiscal year 2021 are to our 52-week fiscal year ended December 31, 2021.
+References to fiscal year 2022 are to our 52-week fiscal year ended December 30, 2022 and references to fiscal year 2021 are to our 52-week fiscal year ended December 30, 2022 and references to fiscal year 2021 are to our 52-week fiscal year ended December 31, 2021.